5 Key Digital Marketing Analytics to Monitor

 Return on Ad Spend

 Everybody is familiar with ROI, but we believe Return on Ad Spend (ROAS) is where there is stronger potential for insight at a deeper level.
+Leveraging customer data to create personalized customer interactions can significantly improve ROAS.

 First, ROAS is reliant on running campaigns; in B2B, it’s especially important that they are properly targeted and segmented.
 Raw conversions as a digital marketing analytic lends itself to being a vanity metric: someone can submit a form or un-gate content or even subscribe to emails or your blog and have no interest in doing business, now or ever.
 On the other end of the spectrum, ROI is too general, looking at bottom line numbers without reviewing the line items that get us there.